 Have a plan, hire whomever is right for you, and lead your team the same way any other entrepreneurial genius would.
 Hold them accountable to an editorial calendar, and auto-schedule their posts with a program like Hootsuite or one of the features of a content management system (CMS) like WordPress.

-Personally, we use both as we see fit.
+Personally, I use both as I see fit.
 Since I’m the face, the CEO, of StrataGem Internet Marketing, the one with the most tangible hands-on experience with writing and marketing books out of the team, I’m the one I’ve tasked myself to write the articles of our blog for.
 However, I disseminate the tasks of link-building and such to the other members of the team as needed, since writing articles alone engulfs much time on its own.
-So the advice that we’re giving you is, as usual, the very same advice that we follow for ourselves.
-In essence, with every article you read, we’re just telling you how to follow our example since that’s a core tenet of one of our values.
-We figure that if any company can’t or wouldn’t use its own product, then that product isn’t worth selling.
+So the advice that I’m giving you is, as usual, the very same advice that I follow for myself.
+In essence, with every article you read, I’m just telling you how to follow my example since that’s a core tenet of one of our values.
+I figure that if any company can’t or wouldn’t use its own product, then that product isn’t worth selling.

 So, we, here at StrataGem, have designed a content marketing plan, and every person on our team has a designated job that they carry out as needed.
 My wife usually does most of the social media marketing, Dave does most of the link-building, etc. And it’s not very expensive to upkeep.